C0m3b4ck/C0m3b4ck/README.md

 ## C++:
 - 🛡️<a href=https://github.com/C0m3b4ck/SentinelXP>SentinelXP</a>, a security tool for Windows XP
 - ⚡<a href=https://github.com/C0m3b4ck/C0m3b4cks-Arduino-Experiments>My Arduino Experiments</a>, a bunch of scripts being made as I am learning Arduino
+## FreePascal
+- 📔<a href=https://github.com/C0m3b4ck/BookwormPascal>BookwormPascal</a>, a rewrite of BookwormVB, but in Lazarus FreePascal
 # Under Maintenance
 ## Visual Basic 6:
 - 📘<a href=https://github.com/C0m3b4ck/Bookworm-VisualBasic>Bookworm: Visual Basic</a>, an implementation of Bookworm in VB6